SmilePlease

 Independent quality certification

-ArtSure Certified by the Fine Art Trade Guild
+ArtSure Certified by the Fine Art Trade Guild.
+Independently tested and approved since 1847.

 Our Kodak Professional paper carries ArtSure certification—an independent seal of quality from the Fine Art Trade Guild, the world's leading print registration authority since 1847.

-This isn't marketing hype—it's independently verified proof that your child's portraits will last for generations.
+Independent testing, fine art standard, rated longevity, and verifiable quality make this more than marketing hype—it is independently verified proof that your child's portraits will last for generations.

 See the difference quality makes